danielc92/django-blog-tutorial/README.md

 Completing Django blog tutorial from [Traversy Media](https://www.youtube.com/watch?v=D6esTdOLXh4)

 # Before you get started
+Concepts to be familiar with
 - Web development
 - Routes
 - Models
 - Views
+- Python 3.7 knowledge
+- Html/Css

 # Setup
 **How to obtain this repository:**